oluchilinda/Subqueries-with-SQLAlchemy-ORM/README.md

 ### Set Up your Flask Application

-- Clone the github repo
+- Clone this github repo
 - Create a virtual environment and install the extensions in requirements.txt file
 - Update the env_sample with the following environment variables and your database credentials and run the following on your terminal
 ```shell